likicv/usysml-test-cases/test_cases.md

 of the input text (whichever comes first)."

-# Test Case 03-001: 'attribute def' use with simple element name
+# Test Case 03-001: `attribute def` use with a simple element name

 ## Description

-Shows the use of 'attribute def' statement within the 'part def' block.
+Shows the use of `attribute def` statement within the `part def` block.

 ## SysML v2 textual notation